zuhlke/engineering-posts/drafts/builder-pattern-tables.md

 The beneficial part of this builder pattern is that we can easily modify all tables in our application at once.
 If we e.g. decide to change the formatting of our date columns, we can easily change it in the builder, and it will be effective for all date columns in our application.
 Additionally, we have consistency by design, so an ID column is always the same size, or a multi-line list is always displayed the same.

 Moreover, the template of the components containing tables is clean and not clustered with table boilerplate code anymore.
-It just requires the two inputs, and thats it.
+It just requires the two inputs, and that's it.
 Furthermore, it can be tested quite easily with unit and component tests.

 ```xml
 <app-table>